sunggheel/edgipgdb/README.md

         ./10_scrapeECHOEPA
         ./20_popLastModified
         ./30_createViews

+Note: Be sure to maintain the up-to-date Google Sheet.
+Refer to both **Date Data Extracted** on the `ECHO Data Sources and Refresh Dates` (https://echo.epa.gov/resources/echo-data/about-the-data#sources) and **Last modified** on the file download directory (https://echo.epa.gov/files/echodownloads/).

 5. Populate spatial tables (Census TIGER files and USGS WBD).
 Go to `spatial` folder and download/unzip tiger files to the `tiger` folder as instructed in the `loadTIGER` file.

         cd spatial